Tadukooverse/TadukooMaven/README.md

 Tadukoo Maven Library POM is the base POM to be used by libraries in Tadukooverse.
 It extends Tadukoo Maven JUnit POM, providing the dependencies for [Tadukoo Util](https://tadukooverse.github.io/projects/TadukooUtil.html).

+###### Tadukoo Maven Plugin POM
+Tadukoo Maven Plugin POM is the base POM to be used by libraries that are creating Maven plugins.
+It extends Tadukoo Maven Library POM, and provides the dependencies used for making Maven plugins.

 ##### Tadukoo Maven Parsing POM
 Tadukoo Maven Parsing POM is the base POM to be used by parsing libraries in